mmomtchev/velitherm/README.md

 # Example

 An air parcel with relative humidify of 75% and temperature of 25°C rises from 0m AMSL to 500m AMSL where the surrounding temperature is 20°C. What is its new relative humidity?
 What is its new temperature?
 Has there been condensation and did it form a cloud?
-Has the ceiling being reached or will the air parcel continue to rise?
+Has the convective top (ceiling) been reached or will the air parcel continue to rise?
 The pressure of the day is 1017hPa and the relative humidity at 500m AMSL is 50%.

 Solution: